beneath-hq/beneath/docs/misc/resources.md

 A [service]({{< relref "#services" >}}) has the following properties:

-- You grant it custom access permissions (on a stream level) that are not tied to the permissions of a specific user
+- You grant it custom access permissions (on a table level) that are not tied to the permissions of a specific user
 - You can create secrets for the service, which you embed in your code to use Beneath
 - You get usage metrics (reads and writes) for the service
 - You can set usage limits (reads and writes) for the service on a monthly basis
-- You have to explicitly grant permissions to access public streams (unlike [users]({{< relref "#users" >}}), which automatically have access to public streams)
+- You have to explicitly grant permissions to access public tables (unlike [users]({{< relref "#users" >}}), which automatically have access to public tables)

 **Relations:**